Lesson 1: How to Make Profits Through Forex

 Buying and selling a currency pair based on market movements gives you favorable opportunities.

-If you think the base currency's value will increase, it's the best time to buy a pair.
+If you think the base currency's value will increase, this is the best time to buy a pair.
 This way, you get a return when the currency pair price increases as expected.

 But remember to sell the currency pair when you expect a decrease in value.
 This can help you avoid losing the potential profit of your position.